nnaumenko/metaf/docs/sphinx/api_visibilitygroup.rst

 			Indicates that the visibility data is not available for a particular runway or in a particular cardinal direction.
 Use :cpp:func:`runway()` or :cpp:func:`direction()`, if both methods return non-reported values, no further details were specified.

+		.. cpp:enumerator:: MINIMUM

+			Minimum visibility value.
+Use :cpp:func:`visibility()` for visibility value and :cpp:func:`direction()` for cardinal direction towards which the minimum visibility is observed.
+Cardinal direction is not always specified.

+		.. cpp:enumerator:: MAXIMUM

+			Minimum visibility value.
+Use :cpp:func:`visibility()` for visibility value and :cpp:func:`direction()` for cardinal direction towards which the maximum visibility is observed.
+Cardinal direction is not always specified.

+		.. cpp:enumerator:: TOWARDS_SEA

+			Visibility in direction towards sea.
+Use :cpp:func:`visibility()`.

 Acquiring group data
 ^^^^^^^^^^^^^^^^^^^^